GridTools/gt4py/CONTRIBUTING.md

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is an open-source project, and that contributions are welcome :)
+- Remember that this is an open-source project and that contributions are welcome :)